 In 1997, Martin E. Marty, University of Chicago Professor Emeritus of the History of Christianity, stood before an audience of people nearly as accomplished as he.
-The setting as the Governor’s Mansion in Springfield, the occasion the then-annual Governor’s Lecture in the Humanities, and the topic one that has vexed the deep thinkers at the State of Illinois’s tourism office for years—what, exactly, constitutes “Illinois-hood”?
+The setting was the governor’s mansion in Springfield, the occasion the then-annual Governor’s Lecture in the Humanities, and the topic one that has vexed the deep thinkers at the State of Illinois’s tourism office for years—what, exactly, constitutes “Illinois-hood”?

-To this day Illinois can seem like everyplace else and like no place in particular.
-From the start, the place names, architecture, food, and amusements of the people were secondhand, borrowed from the newcomers’ respective places of origin and, later, from each other.
+To this day, Illinois can seem like everyplace else and like no place in particular.
+From the start, the place names, architecture, food, and amusements of the people were second-hand, borrowed from the newcomers’ respective places of origin and, later, from each other.
 Time has blurred the evidence of origins even further.
-One would be hard put to infer that the Kankakee County town of Bourbonnais was named after a French Canadian fur trapper from the way its citizens pronounced it—“bar-BOH-nus.”
+One would be hard put to infer that the Kankakee County town of Bourbonnais was named after a French Canadian fur trapper from the way its citizens pronounce it—“bar-BOH-nus.”

 Earnest Calkins wrote in 1937, “The old Northwest Territory, Virginia’s gift to the nation, ended at the banks of the Mississippi, but Iowa belongs with Illinois, Indiana, and Ohio.
 They are of the same general character, topographically of one piece, having a common history.”
-Saul Bellow in the 1950s once ventured beyond the ends of the el lines to do a magazine piece about Illinois.
-“How was I to distinguish it from Indiana, Michigan, Iowa, or Missouri?” he wrote later.
+Saul Bellow in the 1950s once ventured beyond the ends of the el lines to do a magazine piece about Illinois and found that Illinois not only was indsitinguishable from the rest of the Midwest, but that the Midwest was becoming indistinguishable from the rest of the world.
+"How was I to distinguish it from Indiana, Michigan, Iowa, or Missouri?” he wrote later.

 The houses were built and furnished in the same style, the cows were milked by the same machines, the programs broadcast by CBS and NBC were alike in Rockford, Illinois, and Danbury, Connecticut, and Salt Lake City, Utah.
 The magazines, the hairstyles, the salad dressings, the film stars, were not merely American but international.
 What but slight differences in the dinner menus and the cut of the clothes distinguished the comfortable life of middle-class Illinois from that of Cologne or Frankfurt?